Ronald Gene Simmons: December 22, 1987

 On the morning of December 22, he first killed his wife Becky and eldest son Gene by bludgeoning them and shooting them with a .22-caliber pistol.
-He then killed his three-year-old granddaughter Barbara by strangulation.
+He then killed his three-year-old granddaughter, Barbara, by strangulation.

-Simmons dumped the bodies in a pit he had forced his children to dig for a new outhouse almost two months earlier.
+Simmons dumped the bodies in the pit he had forced his children to dig for a new outhouse almost two months earlier.

 Simmons then waited for his other children to return from school for Christmas break.

+School bus driver Benny "Tiny" Huggins recalled dropping the Simmons children off at their drive that day.

-Investigators believed the Simmons children, Loretta, Eddy, Marianne, and Becky (ages seventeen, fourteen, eleven, and eight) were separated and that each was strangled.
-It was thought that each child's head was held under water in a trash barrel that Simmons had placed in the nonfunctional bathroom and filled to make sure they were no longer breathing.
+Investigators believed that the Simmons children, Loretta, Eddy, Marianne, and Becky (ages 17, 14, 11, and 8), were separated.
+Each was strangled with a braided nylon fish stringer.
 The four children were subsequently dumped in the pit with the other bodies.

 They were all wearing school clothes.
 Eddie had a lunch ticket in a pocket.
 The girls still had barrettes in their hair, and one of them had gum in her mouth.
 According to the autopsy, Loretta may have struggled trying to escape.
 Cuts on her face were consistent with being punched at least twice.
-Her watch and one of her earrings were broken.
+Her watch and one earring were broken.

-After he killed the family that had been living at home, Simmons made plans for what he was going to do in Russellville on Monday after the holiday weekend, got drunk and went around the house beating holes in the sheet rock walls and ceiling.
+After he killed the family that had been living at home, Simmons made plans for what he was going to do in Russellville on Monday after the holiday weekend, got drunk, and went around the house, beating holes in the sheetrock walls and ceiling.

 December 26, 1987

-Around mid-day on December 26, the remaining family members arrived at the home, as Simmons had invited them over for the holidays.
-It would have been the first time that the entire family had been together at the same time.
+Around midday on December 26, the remaining family members arrived at the home, as Simmons had invited them over for the holidays.
+It would have been the first time the entire family had been together in four years.

-The first to be killed was Simmons' son Billy and his wife Renata, who were both shot dead.
-He then strangled and drowned their 20-month-old son, Trae.
+The first to be killed were Simmons' son, Billy, and his wife, Renata, who were both shot dead.
+Their 20-month-old son, Trae, was strangled.
 Simmons also shot and killed his oldest daughter, Sheila (whom he had sexually abused), and her husband, Dennis McNulty.
-Simmons then strangled his child by Sheila, seven-year-old Sylvia Gail, and finally, his 21-month-old grandson Michael.
+Simmons then strangled his child, Sheila's seven-year-old daughter, Sylvia Gail, and finally, his 21-month-old grandson, Michael.
 Simmons laid the bodies of his whole family in neat rows in the lounge.
-Their bodies were covered with coats except that of Sheila, who was covered by Becky Simmons' best tablecloth.
+Their bodies were covered with coats, except Sheila's, which was covered by Becky Simmons' best tablecloth.
 The bodies of Trae and Michael were wrapped in plastic sheeting and left in abandoned cars at the end of the lane.

 The older six relatives had been shot as many as seven times each.

-After the murders, Simmons drove to a Sears store in Russellville, where he retrieved Christmas gifts that he had previously ordered for his family.
-That night, he went out to drink at North 40, a private club in Russellville—Pope County being a dry county, alcoholic beverages were only available in "private" clubs—before returning home.
+On Christmas Eve, Simmons drove to a Sears store in Russellville, where he retrieved Christmas gifts that he had previously ordered for his family.
+About 1 a.m., December 26, he went out to drink at North 40, a private club in Russellville, before returning home.
+Since Pope County was a dry county, alcoholic beverages were only available in "private" clubs.